TetraSsky/CleanCord/README.md

 - Yes, you can still access them through Quick Switcher (Ctrl+K), joining one of your friends' activity, etc... or by unhiding them in settings.

 **❓: Does this plugin breaks interaction with hidden servers?**
 - No, people from any hidden server can still interact with you and vise versa.
-The "icons" Discord displays in the server listing are only hidden with Customm CSS injection.
+The "icons" Discord displays in the server listing are only hidden with Custom CSS injection.

 **❓: Will my hidden servers stay hidden after restarting Discord?**
 - Yes, your preferences are saved between sessions!